systemed/tilemaker/docs/CONFIGURATION.md

 ### Including IDs

+You can carry the original OpenStreetMap object ID through to each vector tile feature with the global `include_ids` option.

-Be careful when using both the `include_ids: true` setting to include IDs and the `combine_xxx` settings to lighten tiles : they are not compatible.
-During the merging process, items with identical tags are combined in a collection, with only 1 ID being retained for all the merged items.
-If you need to have the exact ID for each item (for example, for a clickable map), you need to remove the merging settings in the target levels and layers:
+Note that this is not compatible with the `combine_xxx` settings to reduce tilesize.
+These settings merge items with identical tags into a collection, so only one ID will be retained for all the merged items.
+If you need to have the exact ID for each item, remove the merging settings in the target levels and layers:

 * set `combine_points: false` (`true` is the default value) in the target layers
-* set `combine_below` in global settings, or `combine_lines_below` and `combine_polygons_below` in layer properties, below the target zoom level (or remove them)
+* set `combine_lines_below` and `combine_polygons_below` in layer properties below the target zoom level (or remove them)

-If you need the include OSM types as well, you can use the `OsmType()`function in your `process.lua` script.
+If you need to include OSM object types as well, you can use the `OsmType()` function in your `process.lua` script.

 ## Lua processing reference